Back to Practice Computer Architecture

 Show Answer & Explanation

-Correct Answer: B — Least Recently Used
+Correct Answer: A - Least Recently Used

 LRU (Least Recently Used) replaces the cache block that has not been accessed for the longest time.